sourcegraph/handbook/content/product/index.md

 The Product team strives to make the following true:

-- The team is working on the most important things to execute on [our strategy](../company/strategy/index.md).
+- The team is working on the most important things to execute on [our strategy](../company/strategy/index.md), and that this is communicated well to teammates and everyone outside of sourcegraph.
 - Each teammate has the customer and product context needed (about customer problems, likely future priorities, possible solutions, etc.) to perform their work effectively.
-- The product vision and roadmap are communicated well to teammates and everyone outside Sourcegraph.

 ## Contact